LLNL/Silo/docs/Chapter2-Section1.md

-  The options `DB_LO_OFFSET` and `DB_HI_OFFSET` should be used if the mesh being described uses the notion of "phoney" zones (i. e.
-  , some zones should be ignored.
-  ) For example, if a 2-D mesh had designated the first column and row, and the last two columns and rows as "phoney", then we would use: lo_off = {1,1} and hi_off = {2,2}.
+  The options `DB_LO_OFFSET` and `DB_HI_OFFSET` should be used if the mesh being described uses the notion of "phoney" zones (i.e., some zones should be ignored.)
+For example, if a 2-D mesh had designated the first column and row, and the last two columns and rows as "phoney", then we would use: lo_off = {1,1} and hi_off = {2,2}.

 ---